TurtleRover/tcs/README.md

 ## How to run
  * Open in browser http://10.0.0.1/ (for more detailed network configuration look at [Turtle OS repo](https://github.com/TurtleRover/turtleos))
+ * In TurtleOS server starts on startup, but if You want to start it manually type `tcs`.

 ## How to setup Development Environment
 _To replicate our development workflow you will need a Linux-based distro or MacOS_